Liz Miranda: Massachusetts Senate (2024-present)

+Miranda has advocated for reforms to conditions within Massachusetts correctional facilities, including efforts to reduce the use of prolonged solitary confinement and increase transparency within the Department of Correction.

+Following the homicide of her brother, Miranda has advocated for increased investment in community-based violence prevention and intervention programs.
+Through the annual state budget process, she has supported increased funding for gun violence prevention, trauma recovery, neighborhood-based intervention programs, and community violence prevention initiatives.

+Miranda voted for legislation expanding ballot access for eligible incarcerated individuals held in county correctional facilities.
+The law requires correctional facilities to facilitate voter registration and absentee voting for individuals who remain eligible to vote under Massachusetts law.

+Miranda led Senate passage of legislation reopening enrollment in the RetirementPlus pension program for certain Massachusetts public school teachers hired before July 1, 2001.
+The legislation created a one-time enrollment period through 2027, allowing eligible educators to purchase enhanced retirement benefits after previously missing enrollment deadlines.

+Miranda has been a legislative advocate for tuition equity, sponsoring legislation to allow eligible undocumented students who attended Massachusetts high schools to qualify for in-state tuition and state financial aid at Massachusetts public colleges and universities.
+She supported enactment of tuition equity through the Fiscal Year 2024 state budget and implementation of the Massachusetts Application for State Financial Aid (MASFA).

+Miranda was the lead Senate sponsor, alongside Senator Pavel Payano, of An Act to Advance Health Equity (S.901), omnibus legislation intended to reduce racial and socioeconomic disparities in health care through workforce development, expanded access to care, improved data collection, and increased accountability.

+Personal life

 On June 4, 2021, Miranda returned to her alma mater, Wellesley College, to give the commencement address for the Class of 2021.
-She noted how she was only 1 of 16 Black women to serve in this capacity as the commencement speaker, noting, “I am now one of only 16 Black women who have ever graced this podium in 143 years of this address, joining trailblazers like Rep. Eleanor Holmes Norton, the first to bless this stage.
-Others who followed, like Maya Angelou, Anita Hill, Oprah, Toni Morrison, and Chimamanda Ngozi Adichie."
-Miranda spoke about her experience growing up in Roxbury and Dorchester, and she spoke about her grandfather, Manuel Goncalves Miranda, who came to Boston in pursuit of the American Dream in 1976 from the newly freed colony of Cabo Verde on the west coast of Africa after a war led by Amílcar Cabral against Portuguese colonial rule.
+Miranda spoke about her experience growing up in Roxbury and Dorchester, and she spoke about her grandfather, Manuel Goncalves Miranda, who came to Boston in pursuit of the American Dream in 1976 from the newly freed colony of Cape Verde on the west coast of Africa after a war led by Amílcar Cabral against Portuguese colonial rule.

-Prior to commencement day, Miranda supported a collective action led by students to push the college into allowing an official land acknowledgement to recognize the Indigenous people and land that Wellesley College was built upon.
-Successfully, students got the college to agree and for the first time ever.

-Death of her brother

 On August 20, 2017, Miranda's 28-year-old brother, Michael A. Miranda, was shot and killed outside a nightclub in Boston's theater district.
 He was pronounced dead at 7:17 p.m.
 EST. This has inspired some of her campaign issues on stronger gun control, criminal justice reform, youth education (by introducing alternatives to violence) and the treatment of the distribution and oversight of firearms as a federal issue.